 Due to the inherent capacity of supervised methods to utilize both positive and negative labels, they have natural advantages over semi-supervised methods which only handles positive labels.

-The contamination is a strategy to emulate a real world scenario that a researcher may know a certain number of positive labels for genes in their experiment but are unsure if the remaining genes are truly negative.
+The contamination is a strategy to emulate a real-world scenario that a researcher may know a certain number of positive labels for genes in their experiment but are unsure if the remaining genes are truly negative.

-Lasso may have an advantage over the other methods because it can reduced the effect of poorly predicting variables by collapsing their betas to 0.
+Lasso may have an advantage over the other methods because it can reduce the effect of poorly predicting variables by collapsing their betas to 0.